limeleaf-collective/website/content/services/at-proto-development.md

 feature_photo_alt = ""
 +++

 The AT Protocol (also called ATProto, the technology that powers the [Bluesky](https://bsky.app) social network) represents the future of decentralized social networking, but building on this platform requires deep understanding of its unique architecture, data models, and federation concepts.
-Teams often struggle with ATProto's lexicon system, Personal Data Servers (PDS), and the complexities of building interoperable social applications.
+We can help teams navigate ATProto's lexicon system, Personal Data Servers (PDS), and the complexities of building interoperable social applications.

 <!-- more -->